 Interactive figure may take a few seconds to load… CLICK figure for product links.

 What might it feel like to fly a manned racing drone?
-The best reference is the Red Bull air race, where pilots experience up to ten times the force of gravity flying a giant race course of inflatable gates in a fixed wing aircraft (below).
+The best reference is the now discontinued Red Bull air race, where pilots experienced up to ten times the force of gravity flying between giant inflatable gates in a fixed wing aircraft (below).